Multiplying and Dividing Integers

 A free Pre-Algebra lesson from the “Number Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 Integer multiplication and division use sign patterns.
 A positive times a positive is positive, a negative times a negative is positive, and a positive times a negative is negative.
 Division follows the same sign rules.
+In Number Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn